The Process of Selling Annuities

 A third option is to sell just a portion of a specific number of payments.
 You’ll receive a lump sum, then receive the remaining portion of your annuity payments, so you get both a bulk sum of money as well as ongoing payments.

-Sometimes annuity owners feel more secure selling only a portion of their annuity because they know they will still have payments which they can depend on in the future.
+Sometimes annuity owners feel more secure selling only a portion of their annuity because they know they will still have future payments they can depend on.

 Pay Attention to the Discount Rate

-When selling an annuity, the discount rate determines how much cash you will receive in return for future payments.
+When selling an annuity, the discount rate determines how much cash you receive in return for future payments.
 It’s essentially a fee that is subtracted from the annuity amount you plan to sell.
-The discount rate depends on several factors, including:
+The discount rate depends primarily on the buyer’s expectations of future interest rates.
+The annuity buyer will use the discount rate to calculate the present value of your annuity—the amount they’re willing to pay you.
+Other factors affecting the present value of an annuity include:

 - The dates the payments are due